cylab-africa/dpg-middleware/README.md

 ## Recap
 This is a application that acts as a DHIS2-MOSIP Middleware.
-It has frontend and backend tiers where frontend is has its own page tthat shows the process of authentication, while backend is used by frontend and external system(DHIS2).
+It has frontend and backend tiers where frontend is has its own page that shows the process of authentication, while backend is used by frontend and external system(DHIS2).
 ## Stay in touch

 - Author - [Jean Paul Nishimirwe](##)